thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools sharding-recommender gather --help

-    Usage: cs_tools tools sharding-recommender gather [--option, ..., --help]
+    Usage: cs_tools tools sharding-recommender gather --config IDENTIFIER [--option, ..., --help]

       Gather and optionally, insert data into Falcon.

       By default, data is automatically gathered and inserted into the platform.
-If
-      --export argument is used, data will not be inserted and will instead be dumped
+If --export argument is used, data will not be inserted
-      to the location specified.
+      and will instead be dumped to the location specified.

     Options:
-      --export DIRECTORY  directory to save the spot app to
-      --helpfull          Show the full help message and exit.
+      --export protocol://DEFINITION.toml
+                                      protocol and path for options to pass to the syncer
+      --config IDENTIFIER             config file identifier  (required)
-      -h, --help          Show this message and exit.
+      -h, --help, --helpfull          Show this message and exit.
     ```

 === "sharding-recommender spotapp"